How to Get Rid of Eye Floaters Naturally

 Floaters are small imperfections in the vitreous humor, a normally clear layer of jelly-like material that fills the eye.
 As we age, the vitreous humor begins to shrink.
 When it does, it tends to become “stringy” and develops small deposits.
 When light hits these deposits, they cast a shadow on the retina, the light-sensitive membrane at the back of the eye.
 That’s how we wind up seeing floaters in the eye.

 Floaters can take on some alarming shapes.
 Shocking enough that they drive a number of people to seek medical attention after noticing them.
 Luckily, most of the time, floaters aren’t a symptom of anything severe.
 However, some eye diseases display with floaters as symptoms.
 It’s important to be aware of how often you see them.
 Any increase in frequency or concentration deserves a visit to the eye doctor.

 When Are Floaters Dangerous?

 As we age, it becomes more common to see floaters.
 It’s also more common for this population to suffer from wear and tear in the eyes.
 For people over the age of 50, floaters could be a sign of age-related changes.
 There could also be a sign of bleeding in the eye, a torn retina, or inflammation in the back of the eye.

 Besides aging, people with diabetic retinopathy are more likely to see floaters.
 They can also be a result of complications from cataract surgery or eye trauma.
-If you’re over the age of 50 and suffer from any of these conditions, seeing floaters is reason to see your doctor.
+If you’re over the age of 50 and suffer from any of these conditions, seeing floaters is a good reason to see your doctor.

 Eye Floater Treatment